 This, of course, makes prototype mad scientist Rappaccini an extremely ambiguous creator god.

-Amidst of this allegorical juggling, I’m less delighted by Beatrice than I once was.
+Amidst all this allegorical juggling, I’m less delighted by Beatrice than I once was.
 I dislike conflating virtue with ignorance, and uneducated “innocence” is usually rather more valued in women.
 Funny that.
 Baglioni suspects Beatrice of being after his university slot; the first indication of his unreliability is that her botanical knowledge is nil.
 But why shouldn’t she be beautiful, dangerous—and thoroughly versed in medieval genetic engineering techniques?
 Personally, if a guy is turned on by talking to a grown woman “as if to an infant,” I take it as a bad sign.

 More pleasantly, woven through the Bible/Dante references are a bunch of Shakespearean Easter eggs.
 Nothing overt—but Hawthorne’s clearly playing with Romeo and Juliet’s star-crossed love, albeit with one of the families relatively cooperative.
 Outside of Dante, the libeled innocent in Much Ado About Nothing is also a “Beatrice.”
 Giovanni imagines his chaste girlfriend as someone hearing about the world for the first time after being raised on an island.
 Oh brave new world, that has such people in it!